Warsaw Entry Requirements

 Prohibited Items

-- Meat and dairy products from non-EU countries - with few exceptions, to prevent disease transmission
+- Meat, milk, and their products from most non-EU countries - to prevent disease

 Restricted Items